1Password/scim-examples/beta/docker/README.md

 Swarm mode in Docker Engine uses a declarative service model.
 Services will automatically restart tasks when updating their configuration.

-Use the Docker context from [Prepare your desktop and initialize the Swarm](#-prepare-your-desktop-and-initialize-the-swarm) to connect to your Docker host and manage your stack.
+Use the Docker context from [Prepare your desktop](#-prepare-your-desktop) to connect to your Docker host and manage your stack.

 ### ✨ Update 1Password SCIM Bridge